How to deal with workplace drama kings and queens

 “Can you believe it?
 The water cooler is empty again!”

-“Jean asked RALPH to do it instead of me.
+“Silvia asked Rav to do it instead of me.
 Clearly I must not be good enough!”

 “Lunch at 12:15 today?
 But my lunch hour is supposed to be at 12:00!
 I cannot get OVER this manager I’ve got!”

-Other than that, as long as the Drama Queen isn’t being too disruptive or hurting morale, your best approach is to just get some popcorn, sit back, and enjoy the show!
+But, if your overly dramatic colleague isn’t bothering you, being disruptive or hurting morale, the best approach is to just get some popcorn, sit back, and enjoy the show.

 Leave a Reply